Irish Castles: Where History and Paranormal Activity Combine

 Everyone must have heard the popular idiom once or twice in their lifetimes, but have you ever wondered where it actually originated?
 This is perhaps one of the most well-known Irish urban legends.

-The medieval fortress located in Country Cork is perhaps one of the most famous castle to spawn a legend that has lasted for hundreds of years.
+The medieval fortress located in Country Cork is perhaps one of the most famous castles to spawn a legend that has lasted for hundreds of years.

 Although it was originally constructed in the 13th century, nothing much remains of the original fort as it was destroyed in 1446.
 It was rebuilt again by Cormac Laidir MacCarthy, Lord of Muscry.